pandukaneluwala/PandukaNeluwala.github.io/README.md

 - Awarded the "Ceylon Development Engineering Prize for Best Performance in Civil Engineering" by University of Peradeniya at the Convocation holden in Peradeniya
 - Awarded the "J.B.
 Dissanayake Prize for Industrial Training" by University of Peradeniya at the Convocation holden in Peradeniya
 - Awarded the "Migara Ranathunga Trust Award" from Institute of Engineers Sri lanka (IESL) for best Civil Engineering Undergraduate Training in the year 2012

+## Grants
+- University Research Grants, University of Peradeniya Sri Lanka (2021)
+- Japanese Government (Monbukagakusho: MEXT) Scholarship for PhD students (October 2015 to October 2018)
+- Japanese Government (Monbukagakusho: MEXT) Scholarship for MSc students (October 2013 to October 2015)

+## Trainnings

+-	Knowledge Co-Creation Program (Country Focus) in Short-term Program of Innovative Asia: Kyushu University, Japan (Historical Environment Design) (February 2020)
+- Post Doc training offered by the Water and Society (WaSo) Project under a grant from the government of Norway for the NORHED project (June-July 2019)
+-	Third Workshop on Publicizing Research to the General Public-2018, International Affairs Office, University of Peradeniya (November 2018)
+-	Workshop on Developing Research Supervision, NORADWaSo-Asia Project of University of Peradeniya, Sri Lanka (November 2018)
+- Riken International School of Data Assimilation, Kobe, Japan, January 2018